mayur2810/sope/README.md

 ##### Building the project:
 The project only supports Spark versions 2.x onwards.
 Use **mvn clean package** to build the project.
 Import the generated jars in your project.

+##### Contributions
+Please feel free to add issues to report any bugs/propose addition of new features.